-Now that lockdown has lifted and the summer school holidays have begun you may be left thinking on what to do with the kids for another six long weeks.
-The prospect of travelling abroad is still somewhat anxiety inducing so maybe a staycation is what you need.
+Now that lockdown is beginning to life and many of us are planning for the summer holidays in the Uk – you may be left thinking on what to do with the kids for those six long weeks.
+The prospect of travelling abroad is still somewhat uncertain so maybe a staycation is what you need.

 Glamping combines the best of both worlds; the beauty of outdoor camping (minus the fuss) with a little luxury thrown in and all creature comforts as a bonus (think proper beds, flushable and sometimes even on-site restaurants).
 We’ve compiled our top picks but get in quick as availability is dwindling.